AntonC9018/Dungeon-Hopper/logic/action/sequence/README.md

 {
-    action = ATTACK_MOVE, -- try to attack, then to move dir = basic, -- require this predefined dirs algorithm failed = 1, -- in case all those fail, go back to step < 1 >
+    action = ATTACK_MOVE, -- try to attack, then to move dir = basic, -- require this predefined dirs algorithm fail = 1, -- in case all those fail, go back to step < 1 >
     success = 2 -- this option can be omitted, as steps are considered in sequence by default }